bjuhasz7054/NBD_Deep_learning/README.md

 # NBD FairFace Project

 Classifier CNN for recognizing facial features from the fairface dataset and latent space examination.
-If you want to know more abou the project read the [project description](project_description.md).
+If you want to know more about the project read the [project description](project_description.md).
+Members of the team: Domonkos Debreczeni - Q69B8U, Benedek Juhász - A2PMXC, Nándor Szécsényi - RJ448X

 ## Docker
 ```bash